Vix.cpp v2.7.0 is here Read the blog

 Common mistakes

-Running commands outside the project
+Running commands outside the generated project

 Wrong: